-July 28, 2017 – Future changes in LIBOR (London Interbank Offered Rate) may cause disruptions in the adjustable rate mortgage market in the United States, according to Andy May, COO, AAFMAA Mortgage Services.
+July 28, 2017 – Future changes in LIBOR (London Interbank Offered Rate) may cause disruptions in the adjustable rate mortgage market in the United States, according to Anthony Powell, Vice President of Operations, AAFMAA Mortgage Services.
 According to Chad Bray, New York Times, page b-3 business section, Regulators are replacing LIBOR with “a system of rates that are more closely tied to interest rates on actual loans”.
 If the military family currently has (or is considering) an adjustable rate mortgage, it is important to understand the benchmark used to adjust the military family’s mortgage rate.

 Basically, the errors of past financial participants have caused LIBOR to remain unreliable to the point that regulators are searching for potential replacements.
 What this means for military families and other mortgage consumers, is that the majority of lending in the United States will shift from a roughly 30 year old benchmark (click here to read the history of LIBOR) to something potentially more regulated and accurate.